elmtree-askmo/cloudcannon-app/content/learn/mathematics/how-do-you-convert-a-quadratic-equation-from-vertex-form-to-standard-form.md

 seo:
   title: QuickTakes | Mathematics
   page_description: >-
-    This guide explains how to convert a quadratic equation from vertex form to standard form through a systematic process involving expansion and multiplication.
+    This content explains how to convert a quadratic equation from vertex form to standard form with step-by-step instructions and an example.
   page_keywords: >-
-    quadratic equation, vertex form, standard form, conversion, expand, multiply, polynomial, mathematics, algebra, example
+    quadratic equation, vertex form, standard form, convert, algebra, expand, vertex, mathematical process, example, polynomial
 author: QuickTakes
 question: >-
     How do you convert a quadratic equation from vertex form to standard form?